syrull/syrull.github.io/content/posts/dynamic-linker-hijacking-experiments.md

 - [What is LD_PRELOAD?](https://man7.org/linux/man-pages/man8/ld.so.8.html)

-I advice you to read that first to get a better understanding of how it works.
+I advise you to read that first to get a better understanding of how it works.

 The next thing that we are going to do is to test our shared library and see if it works.
 Lets run `ls` with our `libhidemyfile.so` loaded before anything else.